 1. Monitor threatening weather conditions and make the decision to remove a team or individuals from an athletic venue or event.

 3. Be aware of how close lightning is occurring.
 Count the seconds using the flash-to-bang (flash of lightning-to-clap of thunder) method.
 Count the seconds and divide by five, which gives you the distance, in miles, that the lightning strike occurred.
-By the time the flash-to-bang count is 30 seconds, all individuals should have moved to safety.
+By the time the flash-to-bang count is 50 seconds, all individuals should have moved to safety.
 Be alert at the first sign of lightning or thunder and judge the time necessary to evacuate all individuals from the athletic venue.
 The safest place during a lightning storm is an enclosed building.
 The second safest place is an enclosed, hard top vehicle with the windows rolled up.

-Once a decision has been made by a coach or the athletic trainer, all players need to seek shelter in their own car or a supervised car of a teammate.
-If no car is available, a permanent enclosed shelter is a safe option.
+Once a decision has been made by a coach or the athletic trainer, all players need to seek shelter in a permanent enclosed shelter.
+If no shelter is available, a hard top, enclosed car is the next safest option.
 At Gossage, the only safe option is inside the bathrooms or in a car.
-At Discovery, Boddington and Bonforte, please get inside a car.
+At Discovery and Boddington, please get inside a car.
 Covered but open structures are not safe.

-An average lightning delay lasts approximately 30 minutes, at minimum.
-We would also ask that parents and coaches set the example by remaining in their cars or under shelter until the signal to resume training is given.
+An average lightning delay lasts approximately 30 minutes, at a minimum.
+Parents and coaches must set the example by remaining in their cars or under shelter until the signal to resume training is given.

-We are asking for the help of all coaches, managers and parents to make sure this procedure is followed.
+All coaches, managers and parents must make sure this procedure is followed.
 All lightning or storm delays will be communicated by one of two methods: 1) verbal direction from a director of coaching or athletic trainer or 2) the blow of an air horn.
 The same communication will signify the end of the delay.